Spec-Ops/credentials-polyfill/README.md

   `navigator.credentials.store`.
  * **identity** (*object*) - The entity's signed identity for the device they are using, including a CryptographicKeyCredential.
+ * **registerKey** (*boolean*) - True if an attempt should be made to register the entity's public key (provided in the CryptographicKeyCredential) with its decentralized identity.
+This will only be possible if the entity has granted permission to their identity provider to write new keys to their decentralized identity.

 The identity provider can now help the entity to fulfill the credentials query or ask it to accept the storage request.
 Once the identity provider